wattdepot/wattdepot/docs/api/http.md

 WattDepot provides a language-independent interface to its server using HTTP.
 To understand this interface, it helps to be familiar with the [WattDepot Domain Model](http://wattdepot.viewdocs.io/wattdepot/overview/domainmodel).

 Path elements that have '{}' surrounding them are variables.
 They are generally substituted with an ID for the type.
-For example {group-id} should be replaced with a valid UserGroup's id.
-The URIs below do not have the WattDepot server's address.
+For example {group-id} should be replaced with a valid Group slug.
+The URLs below do not include the WattDepot server's address.

 *(We need to figure out how to document the arguments and return values from these calls.
-One possibility is to provide more complete documentation in the JavaDocs, and then provide a (stable) link to the associated JavaDoc from this page.)*
+One possibility is to provide more complete documentation in the JavaDocs, and then provide a (stable) link to the latest released JavaDoc on this page.)*

+*(Also, it might be useful to compare this API with the [WattDepot 2.0 API](https://code.google.com/p/wattdepot/wiki/RestApi), to ensure that we are not missing anything important, and that we are documenting the appropriate features.
+Some things I notice are missing from this page: (1) Access control info.
+(Admin vs. regular user); (2) health API call; (3) sample return values; (4) HTTP status codes.)*

 ---------------
 ## Administrator